eclipse-che/che-docs/src/main/pages/setup-openshift/openshift-multi-user.md

 Instructions to deploy Che to OSD are identical to those for [OpenShift Container Platform](#openshift-container-platform)

-## OpenShift Online
+## OpenShift Online Pro

-Below is a recommended way to deploy Eclipse Che multi-user flavor on OSO:
+Below is a recommended way to deploy Eclipse Che multi-user on OpenShift Online Pro (OpenShift Online Starter does not have sufficient resources to run multi-user Che):

 ```bash
 export CHE_MULTIUSER=true